 Each risk is assigned to nominated officers and the overall framework is monitored regularly by the Corporate Governance Steering Group.
 The Council's updated Risk Management Strategy and Policy Statement was formally approved by Council in December 2021.
-A further review is planned for 2023/24.

 Further to this, the Council is undertaking a comprehensive review of the Strategic Risk Register and key officers have participated in a Risk Management Training Workshop.
 The updated Strategic Risk Register will be more focussed on the current climate and issues facing the Council whilst also being much easier to digest, providing an immediate understanding of the risks facing the Council and the timescales and plans for mitigating actions.